-Thank you for your interest in my novel, The Parrish Women.
+Thank you for your interest in my novel, Leaving the Land of Make-Believe.

 I suppose I discovered my facility with words and art back in the sixth grade.
 For the amusement of my two best friends, Huey and Billy, I drew caricatures of our enemies: the girls.
 I drew cars that looked like rocket ships, and wrote the ongoing adventures of three friends who happened to have the same names as us.
 For most of my adult life, I’ve continued to develop my art, from traditional watercolor to digital art, but it wasn’t until my children grew older and went off to college that I rediscovered my love of writing.
 I come to novel writing late in life, but it seems clear that I was always meant to do this thing.
 It just took a while for the right time to arrive.

 My wife and I live in Pittsburgh, Pennsylvania, and we have two children, both grown.
-I’m currently working on expanding a chapter deleted from The Parrish Women into a new novel.
-The story will be about Edwaerd Muybridge, pioneer of motion pictures and acquitted murderer.
+I’m currently working on a second novel.

 Again, thank you for your interest in my work.